nuxeh/url-bot-rs/README.md

   verbosity IRC messages received, HTTP reponse headers, and information regarding resolution of URLs, such as cookies set, can be printed.

+## Additional CLI tools

+The crate comes with additional binary tools, to aid in testing URL title retrieval.

+### `url-bot-get`

+Performs title retrieval using the same code that is used in the bot, but instead supplied with URLs via the command line, with tweakable request parameters, such as user agent, and others.
+It is intended to be useful for debugging cases where title retrieval fails for some reason, to assist in offline development.

 ## IRC

 There is an IRC channel on [Moznet](https://wiki.mozilla.org/IRC), `#url-bot-rs`.